All You Need To Know About HTTP Security Headers In WordPress

 Content Security Policy (CSP) is an added layer of security that helps to detect and mitigate certain types of attacks, including cross-site scripting (XSS) and data injection attacks.

-These attacks are used for everything from data theft to site defacement or distribution of malware.
+These attacks are used for everything from data theft to site defacement or the distribution of malware.

 Also Read: Important Pages That All WordPress Blogs Should Consider